 How to obtain PayPal credentials ↑ Back to top

-This applies if you choose to manually enter PayPal credentials in step 4 above.
-You need a PayPal Business account.
+This applies if you choose to manually enter your PayPal credentials.

-6/ Copy your API Username, Password and Signature to paste into your WooCommerce PayPal Express settings.
+5. Click Show to reveal your credentials and copy the API Username, Password and Signature into your WooCommerce PayPal Checkout settings.